Home > Sociology MCQ Questions and Answers

 Content analysis

-Which among the following is not an indicator of change in the social structure?
+Which of the following does not represent a transformation in social structure?

 Survey Research